owenprice5/360ImageToCOLMAPConverter/README.md

 python import_47.py
 ```

 No build step required.
 The app opens directly.
-Additionally, double clicking the python file should open it.
+Additionally, double clicking the python file will open it.

 ---